alex-alina/habit-hop-client/README.md

 **Status: WIP**

-Estimated deployment time: end of May.
+Estimated MVP deployment time: end of July.
 Demo samples can be seen in the last section.

 ## Tech stack